The Forgotten Ear Of Corn – Sioux Legend

 by Marie L. McLaughlin

-An Arikara woman was once gathering corn from the field to store away for winter use.
+An Arikara woman once gathered corn from the field to store away for winter use.
 She passed from stalk to stalk, tearing off the ears and dropping them into her folded robe.
-When all was gathered she started to go, when she heard a faint voice, like a child’s, weeping and calling:
+When all was gathered, she started to go when she heard a faint voice, like a child’s, weeping and calling:

 “Oh, do not leave me!
 Do not go away without me.”